Tyler-Adams27/PokeInfo/README.md

 Here is an image of the UI:
 ![Image 1](img/1.png)

-This is a side project that introduced me to API's and filtering through JSON files to extract information.
+This is a side project that introduced me to APIs and filtering through JSON files to extract information.

-Current Version: 1.0.0 (Following Semantic Numbering)
+Current Version: 1.0.0 (Following Semantic Versioning)